 If your alarm module has been water damaged (986/996), solutions available to owners include -

 i - Purchase a replacement (new or secondhand) module and reprogram keys to the module.
 Sometimes it is not possible to read the keys using dealer level diagnostic equipment.
-However we can sometimes successfully downloaded the EEPROM contents from the immobiliser module and re-write this to a new or secondhand module.
+However we can sometimes download the module configuration data and write this to a new or secondhand module.

 ii - Purchase a replacement immobiliser and DME kit with keys already programmed.
 This solution is to a degree - plug and play, however be warned that the spec of the donor vehicle needs to be identical to your vehicle.
-If not then coding errors, EML's or other errors may be present until the modules are re-programmed to suit.
-We can completely reprogramme DME's and immobilisers to suit owners vehicles We can also reprogram a 996 DME to suit a 986 and vice versa providing the part numbers are correct.
+If not then coding errors, EML's or other problems may be present until the modules are re-programmed to suit.
+We can completely reprogramme DME's and immobilisers.
+We can also reprogram a 996 DME to suit a 986 and vice versa providing the part numbers are correct.

 iii - Visit a main dealership who replace the module and reprogram new keys if the old ones cannot be transferred to the new module.